jjclark1982/zodiac/README.md

 - include basic test script that verifies compilation and has room for expansion
 - add precommit hook to recompile docs so they can be browsable on github

-- make a @view helper or >onLoad handler that can connect subviews to their superview asynchronously

 - switch from sass to stylus unless specifically requested otherwise

-- switch from node_riak to riak-js for better 2i support